-- absence or elimination of water catchments and other surface water within and in the vicinity of the free-range area - netting of retention dams or the use of floatation coverage devices - use of aversion programs.
+- absence or elimination of water catchments and other surface water within and in the vicinity of the free-range area. - netting of retention dams or the use of flotation coverage devices and laser bird deterrent. - use of aversion programs. - Avoid planting fruit producing trees and vegetation that may attract free flying birds.

 Good fencing is required around free-range farms to prevent entry of animals such as foxes.
 Fencing alone is on occasions insufficient or not practical to stop such intrusions; therefore, some free-range enterprises keep specially trained dogs or guard animals (e.g. alpacas) with the poultry to reduce predation by foxes and birds of prey.
+Further detail regarding deterrent techniques can be found in the separate document, "Avian Influenza Guideline", found here: www.australianeggs.org.au/for-farmers/resources/avian-influenza-guidelines